ianmcburnie/bones/README.md

 </div>
 ```

 Typically, but not always, a dialog will visibly obscure the content in the main window underneath.
-Therefore it should be coded as a `modal` dialog.
+Therefore it should be coded as a *modal* dialog, using the `aria-modal` property.

-The role of `document` was required as a workaround for older versions of NVDA.
-Without it, <a href="https://github.com/nvaccess/nvda/issues/4493#issuecomment-155328098">NVDA was unable to access the contents of the dialog</a> (a pretty serious bug!).
-It is probably time to review whether this is still necessary, given that those versions of NVDA are very old by now!

 ## [Fake Menu](https://ebay.gitbooks.io/mindpatterns/content/navigation/fake-menu.html)